lutzmad/vscode-shellspec/README.md

 This is the README for the extension "Shellspec".

-This is a simple Shellspec core syntax highlighting extension.
+This is a simple Shellspec syntax highlighting extension.

 ## Features